-Estimating impacts on children by gender, age, and socio-economic background before feeding estimated falls in skills - induced by the pandemic - into our model.
-We can then estimate how the pandemic impacted children differentially by gender, age, and socioeconomic background.
+Estimating impacts on children by gender, age, and socio-economic background

+Secondly, estimated falls in cognitive development and socio-emotional skills are expected to impact children differently according to their age, their gender, and their pre-existing level of skill through a dynamic process of skill accumulation (Cunha et al. 2010).
+We estimate the process by which family background and early stocks of skills combine to produce later skills before feeding estimated falls in skills - induced by the pandemic - into our model.
+We can then estimate how the pandemic impacted children differentially by gender, age, and socio-economic background.
 We can also highlight how falls in skills at different ages shape later outcomes and the channels through which they operate.
-In practice, a reduction in, for example, early adolescent socio-emotional skills can impact outcomes by reducing socioemotional skills at later ages as well as cognitive skills.
+In practice, a reduction in, for example, early adolescent socio-emotional skills can impact outcomes by reducing socio-emotional skills at later ages as well as cognitive skills.